 Le Tableau des Micault: Courtesy of Archives de Beaune.
 First edition, 1887.

-Employing respected Parisian architect Charles-Étienne Briseux to build a Regency-style stately manor, out of Chassagne-Montrachet pink limestone, Vivant’s ambition was to surround his vineyards with winemaking facilities and a Château so opulent that it would welcome his Grands Vins into the world with a proud declaration of intent: Beauty is born here.
+The respected Parisian architect Charles-Étienne Briseux was employed to build a Regency-style stately manor.
+It was made out of Chassagne-Montrachet pink limestone.
+Vivant’s ambition was to surround his vineyards with winemaking facilities and a Château so opulent that it would welcome his Grands Vins into the world with a proud declaration of intent: Beauty is born here.

 Chateau Vivant Micault: Described by Abbott Pierre Collon, in 1782, “as the most beautiful country house of the province.”

 Land Register Book: Plans of Château Micault, dated 1761